-The cage is made of metal pipe coated in canvas and screen, making it durable and incredibly lightweight – our lightest option that we’ve featured here.
+The cage is made of metal pipe coated in canvas and screen, making it durable and incredibly lightweight – the lightest option that we’ve featured here.
 It’s collapsible when not in use, so it can easily be stowed in a car or camper.
 Be aware that this crate isn’t meant to be carried with a dog inside, though.
-Doing so could damage the cage or hurt your Husky – instead, set it up in its intended place, then let the dog inside.
+Doing so could damage the cage or hurt him – instead, set it up in its intended place, then let the dog inside.

 We love that this is the most lightweight of each crate we’ve looked at in this article.
-It’s also affordable and easy to manuever given the fabric cloth used in the build.
-It’s also great for local travel, and carries a similar darkness inside like the Petmate Sky Kennel.
+It’s also affordable and easy to maneuver, given the fabric cloth used in the build.
+It’s also great for local travel and carries similar darkness inside like the Petmate Sky Kennel.

 Frequently Asked Questions

-A: Siberian Huskies are considered medium-sized dogs, but they’re on the very end of the size spectrum.
-Some larger huskies may need a large (42 inch or larger) crate.
+Siberian Huskies are considered medium-sized dogs, but they’re on the very end of the size spectrum.
+Some larger Huskies may need a large (42-inch or larger) crate.
 Smaller Huskies may be okay in a medium (36 inch or smaller) crate.
 I would purchase a large crate to be on the safe side.
-If you are unsure, try both and see what crate your Husky likes best.
+If you are unsure, try both and see what crate your dog likes best.

-A: Yes!
-If your dog crate is too big, it will feel less “cave-like” and secure to your Husky.
-Additionally, if it’s oversized, your husky may try to relieve itself in the cage.
-Dogs naturally dislike relieving themselves where they sleep, so an appropriately-sized cage will prevent this.
+If your dog crate is too big, it feels less “cave-like” and secure.
+Additionally, if it’s oversized, your dog may try to relieve itself in the cage.
+Dogs naturally dislike relieving themselves where they sleep, so an appropriately-sized cage prevents this.

-A: There should be just enough room for your Husky to stand up and turn around.
+There should be just enough room for Huskies to stand up and turn around.
 You do not want them hitting the ceiling and walls of the cage.
 Cages around 40 inches should be appropriate for most Huskies.

-A: Any dog can be crate trained, but different dogs will present different challenges.
-Make the crate a source of comfort and happiness for your Husky, and they should respond well.
-Use treats and cage-safe pet toys (here are some that are great for huskies) to help a new Husky acclimate to the cage, and don’t leave them alone for long periods of time while they’re learning.
+Any dog can be crate-trained, but different dogs present different challenges.
+Make the crate a source of comfort and happiness for Huskies, and they should respond well.
+Use treats and cage-safe pet toys (here are some that are great for Huskies) to help a new Husky acclimate to the cage, and don’t leave them alone for long periods of time while they’re learning.

-The other crate options are niche picks that will be suitable for certain pet owners.
+The other crate options are niche picks that are suitable for certain pet owners.
 These can be used as an accessory in addition to a permanent crate.
-No matter what you pick, your Husky will undoubtedly feel safe and sound in one of the many unique crates we’ve reviewed!
+No matter what you pick, your Husky will undoubtedly feel safe and sound in one of the many unique crates we’ve reviewed.